Malek-Koniahli/rock-paper-scissors-python/README.md

 - Clean and easy-to-read beginner-friendly code

 ## How to run
--Make sure you have python installed.
+Make sure you have python installed.
--Then run:
+Then run:

 ## Purpose
 This project was created to practice: